cloudstake/mdbook_validatortoolbox/src/full-manual/server-prep/digital-ocean.md

+#  Digital Ocean
 ---
-## >-
-  Here's what you need to get done to install validator-toolbox on a brand new droplet that you plan to run as a Harmony ONE Validator.
+#### Here's what you need to get done to install validator-toolbox on a brand new droplet that you plan to run as a Harmony ONE Validator.
----

-# Digital Ocean

 ## Droplet \(Server\) Creation

 Log into the Digital Ocean website, and select create a new droplet.